wamp-proto/wamp-proto/rfc/text/work/transports.md

+-- this should probably move to the main document --

 # Alternative Transports

 As mentioned in the [Basic Profile](basic.md), the only requirements that WAMP expects from a transport are: the transport must be message-based, bidirectional, reliable and ordered.
 This allows WAMP to run over different transports without any impact at the application layer.